Christian Life and Biblical Worldview – RLGN 104

 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 For Discussion: Beliefs, each reply must be a minimum of 100 words.
 For Discussion: Gospel Message Perceptions and Discussion: Gospel Message Friendships and Barriers, each reply must be a minimum of 150–200 words.
 The student is required to add and cite content from two sources (scripture, course materials, and or research) in each reply using current APA, MLA, or Turabian formatting (whichever corresponds to the student’s degree program).
 (CLOs: A, C, D) This assignment aligns with the following FSLOs: CT4.

-Research Paper: Biblical Worldview Assignment: The student will add to the worldview definition the answers to the five worldview questions of Origin, Identity, Meaning/Purpose, Morality, and Destiny from a Biblical Worldview in 400 – 500 words.
+Research Paper: Biblical Worldview Assignment: The student will define the term worldview and answer the five worldview questions of Origin, Identity, Meaning/Purpose, Morality, and Destiny from a Biblical Worldview in 475 – 600 words.
 The student will review chapter four of Finding Your Worldview: Thinking Christianly about the World for content and clarity to these questions.

 (CLOs: A, B, E) This assignment aligns with the following FSLOs: CT2, CT3, CT 4, CT5, CGE1, CGE 3, CGE4, and CGE5.